Home Blogs What it’s like to study BSc (Hons) Adult Nursing

 It’s just a lot more intimate and more tailored to us, it’s been excellent.

 I’d be lying if I said it’s been really easy studying during Covid – it’s been a bit up and down.
-There have been times where the timetabling hasn’t worked for us due to commitments and the Nursing department have been really understanding and made rearrangements.
-We’re currently on placement and that can be tricky for me at times with childcare.
-But the Nursing department have been helping a lot, they do support you as much as they possibly can.
-So, I think it’s fair, you just have to talk to them rather than sitting there and stewing.
+There have been times where the timetabling hasn’t worked for us and the Nursing department has been really understanding.
+We’re currently on placement which can be tricky at times with childcare.
+But the Nursing department has been helping a lot, they do support you as much as they possibly can.
+You just have to talk to them rather than sitting there and stewing.

-In terms of placements, they work with the University hospitals of Sussex, the practice development team and also the community practice development team.
-And then they put us in placements and we know a minimum of 4 weeks before where we’re going.
-We sort of work with the department or ward that you’re with for hours.
-So, for me I went in about 2/3 weeks before I started to sit down and do my rota with them.
-My ward fully understood I needed to book childcare so they worked with me for childcare.
+In terms of placements, you work with the University hospitals in Sussex, the practice development team and also the community practice development team.
+They put us in placements and we know a minimum of four weeks before where we’re going.
+We work with the department or ward that you’re with for hours.
+So, for me I went in about two to three weeks before I started to sit down and do my rota with them.
+My ward fully understood I needed to book childcare so they worked with me.
 The placements themselves are done but it’s up to you to actually say ‘hello I’m here, what would you like me to do’.

 When we’re not on placement, the teaching style is relatively relaxed, you’re not preached at, you’re involved.
-We’ve done a style where we get a topic, go off, research it, get a presentation together, come back and present it as a group.
-So, hands on things so when we do oral care, wound care, things like that, that’s all simulated.
-The Nursing building and its facilities are fantastic, from the stimulation room to the community flat, the equipment we have access to is great.
+We get a topic, go off, research it, get a presentation together, come back and present it as a group.
+So, hands on things like when we do oral care, wound care, things like that, that’s all simulated.
+The Nursing building and its facilities are fantastic, from the stimulation room to the community flat and the equipment we have access to is great.

 _________